Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Introduction

-for every $\xi \in \mathbb C$, where $1\leq K< \infty$.
-Such type elliptic operators in divergence form arise in various problems of mathematical physics (see, for example, \cite{AIM}).
+Such type of elliptic operators arise in various problems of mathematical physics (see, for example, \cite{AIM}).

+The suggested method is based on a (quasi)conformal representation of a non smooth Riemannian metric in the domain $\Omega$:

+induced by the matrix $A$.
+The complex dilatation $\mu$ of the corresponding quasiconformal mapping $\varphi$ from $\Omega$ to the unit disc $\mathbb D\subset\mathbb C$ can be calculated using the matrix $A$ (see, for example, \cite[p.
+412]{AIM}).
+Inverse, if the complex dilatation $\mu$ is given then the matrix $A$ can be reproduced.
+It means that there is one to one correspondence between the matrices and the complex dilatations.
+By the construction the quasiconformal mapping $\varphi:\Omega\to\mathbb D$ is an isometry of the domain $\Omega$ with this new Riemannian metric $ds$ (induced by the matrix $A$) and the unit disc $\mathbb{D}$ with the hyperbolic metric.
+It is reasonable to call such metric $ds$ as an $A$-quasiconformal metric and the quasiconformal mapping $\varphi$ as an $A$-quasiconformal mapping (i.e. quasiconformal mapping agreed with the matrix $A$).

+Hence, we can conclude that an $A$-quasiconformal mapping is conformal (i.e. preserve angles) in this $A$-quasiconformal Riemannian metric.

+Let us remind that conformal homeomorphisms induce isometries of uniform Sobolev spaces $L^{1,2}(\Omega)$ and $L^{1,2}(\mathbb D)$.
+In the present article we prove that $A$-quasi\-con\-for\-mal mappings induce isometries of an uniform Sobolev space $L_A^{1,2}(\Omega)$ (Sobolev space agreed with the matrix $A$) and the uniform Sobolev space $L^{1,2}(\mathbb D)$.

+0.2cm {\bf Conjecture.} {\it Spectral properties of the $A$-divergent form elliptic operators with the Neumann boundary condition depends on $A$-quasiconformal geometry of domains only.} 0.2cm

-The suggested method is based on connection between composition operators on Sobolev spaces and quasiconformal mappings.
-We prove that quasiconformal mapping $\varphi:\Omega\to\Omega'$ agreed with the matrix $A$ ($A$-quasiconformal mapping) if and only if
+The suggested method is based on connections between composition operators on Sobolev spaces, elliptic operators and quasiconformal mappings.
+We prove that $\varphi:\Omega\to\Omega'$ is a quasiconformal mapping agreed with the matrix $A$ (i.e. induced by $A$ via the Beltrami equation) if and only if